shahriar-raj/CSE_108-Object-Oriented-Programming-Language-Sessional/README.md

 The final output demonstrates object state changes through a sequence of updates.
 The goal is to match the expected formatted output precisely, without modifying the given code structure.

-2. Assignment 2 : This is the second offline assignment for the CSE 108 (Object Oriented Programming) sessional course.
+<b> 2.
+Assignment 2 : </b> This is the second offline assignment for the CSE 108 (Object Oriented Programming) sessional course.
 It focuses on dynamic memory handling, deep copying, and object interaction between classes:

     Book class: Predefined; handles book attributes and operations like edition generation and identity checking.